 Signing up for credit cards through partner links earns us a commission.
+Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-United Airlines is one of the largest in the US by fleet size and passenger volume, with a major presence in hub cities and smaller or seasonal destinations.
-So having United miles can be a smart strategy for lots of folks looking to book cheap award travel.
-Plus, they’re a member of the Star Alliance – the largest airline alliance – which gives you access to flights on 26 other unique airlines around the world, as well as other partnerships.
+United Airlines is one of the largest carriers in the U.S. by fleet size and passenger volume, with a major presence in hub cities and smaller or seasonal destinations.
+Having United miles can be a smart strategy for lots of folks looking to book cheap award travel.
+Plus, it’s a member of the Star Alliance – the largest airline alliance – which gives you access to flights on 26 other unique airlines around the world, as well as other partnerships.

-Wherever you want to travel, there’s bound to be a way to get there on United Airlines or one of their partners.
+Wherever you want to travel, there’s bound to be a way to get there on United Airlines or one of its partners.
 That’s a big reason lots of us on the MMS team collect and regularly redeem United Airlines miles, myself included.

-You can earn United Airlines miles with cards like the United℠ Explorer Card and United℠ Explorer Business Card, or transfer Chase Ultimate Rewards points instantly at a 1:1 ratio to United Airlines if you have cards including the Chase Sapphire Preferred® Card or Ink Business Preferred℠ Credit Card.
+You can earn United Airlines miles with a card like the United℠ Explorer Card (the best airline credit card for United flyers) or transfer Chase Ultimate Rewards points instantly at a 1:1 ratio to United Airlines if you have cards including the Chase Sapphire Preferred® Card (the top travel card offering the best overall value) or Ink Business Preferred℠ Credit Card.

 Is it worth it for you to focus on United Airlines miles to attain your travel goals?
-Here’s our United mileage plus review to help you decide.
+Here’s our United mileage plus review to help you decide:

-United Mileage Plus Review: Everything to Know
+United Mileage Plus review

 You’re not limited to using your United Airlines miles for award seats on United Airlines.
 Thanks to partnerships, you can access 30+ other airlines, too.